nevil-brownlee/rfc_draw/rfc-draw-manual.md

 on any of it's edges.

 The **Mode** buttons tell rfc-draw what kind of objects you're currently working on.
-Te modes are:
+The modes are:

 1. Rectangle
    &emsp;Lets you draw, resize and move rectangle objects.